-- 2 Select or deselect components in either of the following ways: - Select or deselect components individually using the check boxes in the Component list. - Use the "Selection filter" field to enter a name pattern with wild characters.
-Then press the Select or Clear button; the check boxes for all component names that match the filter are checked or unchecked. - You may enter multiple pattern names, one at a time, and press Select or Clear for each entry. - 3 Click OK to unfreeze the selected components.
+Select or deselect components in either of the following ways:

+- Select or deselect components individually using the check boxes in the Component list. - Use the "Selection filter" field to enter a name pattern with wild characters.
+Then press the Select or Clear button; the check boxes for all component names that match the filter are checked or unchecked.

+You may enter multiple pattern names, one at a time, and press Select or Clear for each entry.

+Click OK to unfreeze the selected components.

-Steps to Refreeze Components
+Running Refreeze Components

 Right-click a frozen package, a library in a frozen package, or selected components in a frozen package library.
-Choose Serena Network → Refreeze Components from the popup menu.
+Choose ZDD Network $\rightarrow$ Refreeze Components from the popup menu.